Create or update LOS pricing rates¶

 {check-in date},{number of occupants},{room ID},{rate ID},{request line number},{specific error message}

-- {request line number} refers to line from the CSV request in which the error occured.
+• {request line number} refers to the line from the CSV request in which the error occurred.

 The following is an error response example: